-In addition to experience and expertise in ICC we would also welcome and support candidates with additional interests including imaging, devices, arrhythmia and/or research.
+The Royal Devon University Healthcare NHS Foundation Trust is seeking to appoint a hard-working and enthusiastic consultant interventional cardiologist to join our dynamic cardiology team in a substantive role.
+We would also welcome and support candidates with additional interests (including ACHD, imaging, heart failure, and/or research).
 Exeter has a busy, forward-thinking, cardiology department, which is continuously looking to innovate and improve services.
-The post-holder will be expected to provide a general cardiology service (i.e. ward cover, outpatient clinics) and participate in ICC MDT meetings across both Trusts as well as their specialist interest in the ICC service.
+The post-holder will be expected to provide a general cardiology service (i.e. ward cover, outpatient clinics), participate in MDT meetings and contribute to the provision and development of the both the inpatient and elective coronary service.